Beyond DEI:

 • Navigating board pressure or donor constraints

-• You already care about justice and are committed to decolonizing strategy
+• You're committed to decolonizing strategy

 • Four weekly sessions (90 minutes each)